How Many Websites Use WooCommerce? Usage Stats 2019

 How many new websites are installing WooCommerce?

 I don’t think I’m alone in predicting that WooCommerce will continue gaining market share in future.
 It has already reached a tipping point.
-With such a huge ecosystem of WooCommerce experts, themes and plugins to choose from, choosing WooCommerce provides an immediate advantage for any e-commerce website compared to other platforms.
+With such a huge ecosystem of WooCommerce experts, themes, plugins, and hosting to choose from, choosing WooCommerce provides an immediate advantage for any e-commerce website compared to other platforms.

-If you haven’t started making money with WooCommerce yet, there are plenty of excellent tutorials on how to get started with WooCommerce, such as this one from 000webhost.
-Or if you don’t want to do it yourself, check out our MySimpleStore service, where we will build your WooCommerce website for an affordable price.
+If you haven’t started making money with WooCommerce yet, there are plenty of excellent WooCommerce tutorials on how to get started with WooCommerce in 2019, such as these ones from Moosend and 000webhost.

 WooCommerce is now owned by Automattic, the company behind WordPress.com.
 This puts lots of exciting new developments in the pipeline such as the likelihood that WooCommerce will become available on WordPress.com.
-This will bring it to a whole new market, increasing market share even further.
+This will bring it to a whole new market, increasing market share even further in 2019 and beyond.

 With all this in mind, I’m pretty sure that WooCommerce isn’t going anywhere – or at least not for many years.